Pometry/Raphtory/docs/source/Analysis/analysis-explained.md

 <p align="center">
   <img src="../_static/vertex_time2.png" style="width: 20vw;" alt="vertex time view"/>
-<figcaption>The information available to vertex V1 which includes the time it was created, the IDs of its neighbours and the times at which its edges are established.</figcaption>
+<figcaption>The information available to vertex V1 - this includes the time it was created, the IDs of its neighbours and the times at which its edges are established.</figcaption>
 </p>

 The next sections will explore how algorithms can be written using these vertex communications.